-- 3.7.1 Consideration will be given to the implementation of principles of energy conservation in the design and layout of subdivisions with respect to the efficiency of access along streets and connecting links that could include bicycle routes and pedestrian walkways.
-Principles of energy conservation must also be considered in the design and siting of buildings and structures. - 3.7.2 The City shall support energy efficiency and improved air quality through land use and development patterns which: - a) promote compact form and a structure of nodes and corridors that will provide greater support for transit and pedestrian activity and minimize consumption of land; - b) promote the use of public transit and other alternative transportation modes in and between residential, employment (including commercial, industrial and institutional uses) and other areas where transit or alternative modes of travel exist or are to be developed; - c) focus major employment, commercial, high density residential, and other travel-intensive land use on sites, which are well served by public transit in areas where public transit is planned in the future; - d) improve the mix of employment and housing uses to encourage pedestrian activity, shorten commute journeys and decrease transportation congestion; and - e) promote design and orientation which maximize the use of alternative or renewable energy, such as solar and wind energy, and the mitigating effects of vegetation.

-3.7.3 Increased energy supply should be promoted by providing opportunities for energy generation facilities to accommodate current and projected needs, and the use of renewable energy systems and alternative energy systems, where feasible.
+- 5. Section 3.7 ENERGY is amended by adding the following: - 3.7.2 The City shall support energy efficiency and improved air quality through land use and development patterns which: - a) promote compact form and a structure of nodes and corridors that will provide greater support for transit and pedestrian activity and minimize consumption of land; - b) promote the use of public transit and other alternative transportation modes in and between residential, employment (including commercial, industrial and institutional uses) and other areas where transit or alternative modes of travel exist or are to be developed; - c) focus major employment, commercial, high density residential, and other travel-intensive land use on sites, which are well served by public transit in areas where public transit is planned in the future; - improve the mix of employment and housing uses to encourage pedestrian activity, shorten commute journeys and decrease transportation congestion; and - e) promote design and orientation which maximize the use of alternative or renewable energy, such as solar and wind energy, and the mitigating effects of vegetation. - 3.7.3 Increased energy supply should be promoted by providing opportunities for energy generation facilities to accommodate current and projected needs, and the use of renewable energy systems and alternative energy systems, where feasible. - 6.
+Section 4.2.3.1 is amended by adding the following paragraph: